af83/oauth2_client_node/README.md

         cleared, and he is unlogged from client.
       - default_redirection_url: default URL to redirect to after login / logout.
         Optional, default to '/'.
+      - crypt_key: string, encryption key used to crypt information contained in states.
+This is a symmetric key and must be kept secret.
+      - sign_key: string, signature key used to sign (HMAC) issued states.
+This is a symmetric key and must be kept secret.

     - default_server: which server to use for default login when user access login_url (ex: 'facebook.com').